 Click to contact our personal injury lawyers today

 Failing to Treat a Condition Is Considered Malpractice

 When a doctor discharges a patient from the hospital before treatment is completed or fails to follow up with the patient after the discharge, causing an illness to reappear or worsen, the victim may be entitled to compensation.

 Another example of this is when a general practice doctor does not recognize a condition that a specialist would be better able to treat.
 If a condition falls outside a doctor’s area of expertise, they must refer the patient to another provider.

 If a pharmacist improperly fills a prescription or gives the patient incorrect dosing instructions, leading to a worsening condition, we can hold them accountable through a medical malpractice claim.

 When physicians or pharmacists fail to anticipate an adverse drug interaction or an allergic reaction, resulting in additional harm, they might also be liable for your losses.

 Most Birth Errors Are Avoidable

-When a doctor makes an error during the delivery of a baby, leaving the mother in danger of serious illness or causing harm to the baby, they could bear responsibility for the resulting costs in a medical malpractice claim.
+When a doctor makes a birth error during the delivery of a baby, leaving the mother in danger of serious illness or causing harm to the baby, they could bear responsibility for the resulting costs in a medical malpractice claim.

 Doctors Must Communicate Information Clearly